-This passage and the next, and the passage at the end of our chapter, all came from Exodus 19, about the initial reception of the Torah on Sinai.
-The thought is that when it says "And the Lord came down," God does not physically descend but causes his divine emanation or Shekhina to descend upon Sinai.
+This passage, the next, and the text cited at the end of our chapter, all are from Exodus 19, about the revelation of the Torah on Sinai.
+The thought is that when it says, "And the Lord came down," God did not physically descend but caused His emanation (Shekhina) to dwell upon Sinai.
 That is why Maimonides includes this passage under Definition 4.
-God's emanative influence (shefa) can rest upon a person, making him a prophet, or upon a place, making it a sanctuary where divine communion can occur (Guide 1:9).
+God's emanative influence (shefa) can rest upon a person, making him a prophet, or upon a place, making it a sanctuary where divine communion may occur (Guide 1:9).